Jagannath Temple, Puri: Minor temples

-There are about thirty smaller temples and shrines within the Temple complex where active worship is regularly conducted.
-There are some temples are considered significant and generally visited before the main temple of Jagannath:. the Ganesha temple near the kalpavata banyan tree, Vimala Temple, Nilamadhaba temple, Gopalaballava temple and Lakshmi temple.
+Within the temple complex, there are about thirty smaller temples and shrines where active worship is regularly conducted.
+Several of these are considered significant and are generally visited before entering the main Jagannath temple.
+Notable examples include the Ganesha Temple near the kalpavata banyan tree, Vimala Temple, Nilamadhaba Temple, Gopalaballava Temple and Lakshmi Temple.

-The Vimala Temple (Bimala Temple) is considered one of the most important of the Shakta pithas.
-It is located near Rohini Kund in the temple complex.
-Until food offered to Jagannath is offered to goddess Vimala it is not considered Mahaprasad.
-The temple of Lakshmi, the consort of Jagannath, has an important role in rituals of the main temple.
+The Vimala Temple (Bimala Temple) is regarded as one of the most important of the Shakta pithas.
+It is situated near Rohini Kund within the temple complex.
+The food offered to Jagannath is not considered Mahaprasad until it is offered to Goddess Vimala.
+The Lakshmitemple, dedicated to the consort of Jagannath, plays an important role in the rituals of the main temple.

-There are other shrines dedicated to Kanchi Ganesha, Shiva, Surya, Saraswati, Bhuvaneshwari, Narasimha, Rama, Hanuman.
+There are additional shrines within the complex dedicated to Kanchi Ganesha, Shiva, Surya, Saraswati, Bhuvaneshwari, Narasimha, Rama, and Hanuman.

 The Mandapas

 The Dola Mandapa in 1890, where the annual Dol Yatra is held.

-There are many mandapas, or pillared halls on raised platforms within the temple complex meant for religious congregations.
-The most prominent is the Mukti Mandapa, the congregation hall of the holy seat of selected literate Brahmins.
+There are many mandapas, or pillared halls on raised platforms, within the temple complex that serves as venues for religious congregations.
+The most prominent is the Mukti Mandapa, the congregation hall associated with the holy seat of selected learned Brahmins.